Historical Clarification Commission: Mandate

-Instillation of national harmony, promotion of peace, the creation of a culture of mutual respect regarding human rights and the preservation of the memory of the victims was of paramount importance to the commission.
-Guatemalans and external actors in favour of the commission's work wanted to record Guatemala's bloody past.
-There is awareness with regards to the systematic violation of human rights during the civil war, but the acts committed and their consequences have yet to become entrenched in the national consciousness and historical memory of Guatemalans.
+Instillation of national harmony, promotion of peace, the creation of a culture of mutual respect regarding human rights, and the preservation of the memory of the victims were of paramount importance to the commission.
+Guatemalans and external actors in favor of the commission's work wanted to record Guatemala's bloody past.
+There is awareness with regard to the systematic violation of human rights during the civil war, but the acts committed and their consequences have yet to become entrenched in the national consciousness and historical memory of Guatemalans.

 Commission logistics

-The commission's duration lasted two years, from February 1997 to February 1999.
+The commission's work lasted two years, from February 1997 to February 1999.
 Its three commissioners were: